tkmagesh/Cisco-Go-Nov-2023/readme.md

 ### Array
 - Fixed sized collection of data of the same type
 - Memory allocation and initialization happens at the declaration itself

+### Slice
+- Varying sized collection of data of the same type
+- We do not mention the size of the list in declaration